 Periodontal Therapy Philadelphia, PA

-Gum disease is one of the most common diseases among Americans, affecting as many as 3 out of every 4 adults.
-Not only is it bad for your oral health, sometimes even leading to tooth loss, but it is also bad for your overall health.
+Gum disease is one of the most common diseases among Americans and affects as many as three out of every four adults.
+Not only is it bad for oral health, sometimes leading to tooth loss, but it is also bad for overall health.
+Many studies have established a link between gum disease and chronic diseases like diabetes, stroke, and heart disease.
+Gum disease also increases risks for pregnant women like a premature birth and low birth weight.

 Causes & Symptoms of Gum Disease